ravennevermoreneverless/obsidian/1.0 — immediate notes/tweets.md

 i sat there for the entire day, 10 hours perhaps, reading this book called "black order" that my friend gave me for my birthday. no one bothered me, i was left alone. i was not expected to socialize at all. it was the most fun i've ever had on a christmas day.
 --
-"how do i romanticize life?" on reddit its just so sad That we just kinda lost the ability to live life yknow -- oh i miss the moments when i didnt have such an intricate almost perfect system that works so well for me --
+=="how do i romanticize life?" on reddit its just so sad That we just kinda lost the ability to live life yknow== -- oh i miss the moments when i didnt have such an intricate almost perfect system that works so well for me --